V/Line VLocity: Interior

 Tables were installed in one unit (2VL28) for evaluation purposes, but were later removed.
 In three-car VLocity units, 32 seats in the intermediate carriage have fold-down tray tables, much like the first class seats on locomotive-hauled services.

-Overhead racks exist for small baggage, while larger baggage is stored in the middle of the unit, with some spaces large enough for surfboards and bicycles.
+Overhead racks exist for small baggage, while larger baggage is stored in designated baggage areas, with some spaces large enough for surfboards and bicycles.
 In January 2008, passengers were banned from taking bicycles on VLocity trains during peak hours, despite the designated bike area, with the ban repealed in February 2008.

-The standard gauge long distance sets have kiosk style catering.
+The standard gauge long-distance sets have kiosk style catering.

-The all metal construction and metalised window tinting of the VLocity trains is an effective (measured at 20dB) blocker of all forms of radio communications into and out of the carriages including Mobiles phone signals preventing passengers from making reliable calls or utilising data devices.
-To overcome this in an Australian first a joint venture between Telstra, V/Line, VicTrack, Alstom and CommScope to retrofit specially designed 3G/4G Mobile Phone Repeater units into all existing VLocity sets in 2018 was created, this included the installation of repeater units in all new VLocity sets built after the joint venture commencement date.
-The repeater is manufactured by CommScope and is designed to rebroadcast the main 3G & 4G frequency spectrum utilised by the three Mobiles Phone network providers, Telstra, Optus and TPG Telecom (Vodafone Australia) in Australia.
-The program included state government funding for 35 additional Mobile base stations to fix coverage Black Spots for the three networks that the in train repeaters could not overcome.
+The all-metal construction and metalised window tinting of the VLocity trains is an effective (measured at in excess of 20dB) blocker of all forms of radio communications into and out of the carriages including mobile phone signals preventing passengers from making reliable calls or utilising data devices.

+To overcome this in an Australian first a joint venture between Telstra, V/Line, VicTrack, Alstom and CommScope to retrofit specially designed 3G/4G mobile phone repeater units into all existing VLocity sets in 2018 was created, this included the installation of repeater units in all new VLocity sets built after the joint venture commencement date.

+The Node AM repeater is manufactured by CommScope and is designed to rebroadcast the main 3G & 4G 700, 850, 900 & 1800 MHz frequency spectrum utilised by the three mobile phone network providers, Telstra, Optus and TPG Telecom (Vodafone Australia) in Australia.

+The program included state government funding for 35 additional mobile base stations to fix coverage black spots for the three networks that the internal repeaters could not overcome.

+With the shutdown of all 3G networks in Australia now completed and the former 3G radio spectrum to be utilised for the newer 4G & 5G networks the reprogramming and retuning of the Node AM repeaters is being investigated and lab tested prior to be rolled out on all the repeaters.